napari/napari/docs/naps/1-institutional-funding-partners.md

 ## Implementation

-This section will be updated with a link to a pull request (PR) updating the governance documentation once that PR has been opened.
 An initial proposal for the additions to the governance is included below:

 > The napari steering council (SC) will be no less than three members and no
 > more than five members, with a strong preference for an odd number to ensure